smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/rng.rst

   + Device MUST implement at least two uniquely-pre-initialized Poor-Man's PRNGs: one of them (named 'POORMAN4KEYS') MUST NOT be used for any purposes except for key generation as described below.
 Another one (named 'NONKEYPOORMAN') is used to produce 'non-key Random Stream'.

-    - Initialization of both Poor-Man's PRNGs (as well as initialization of KEY4KEYS and POORMAN4KEYS, see below) MUST be done independently, as specified in "SmartAnthill Client (and Devices with Crypto-Safe RNG)" section above.
+    - Initialization of both Poor-Man's PRNGs (as well as initialization of KEY4KEYS and POORMAN4KEYS, see below) MUST be done independently, as specified in "SimpleIoT Client (and Devices with Crypto-Safe RNG)" section above.

   + in addition, Device MUST have an additional uniquely-pre-initialized key (KEY4KEYS), which MUST NOT be used except for key generation as described below
   + to generate 128 bits of key, the following procedure applies: